Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 22 September 2024 01.30.00 UTC
+- WIB: Minggu, 22 September 2024 02.18.29 UTC
-- WITA: Minggu, 22 September 2024 02.30.00 UTC
+- WITA: Minggu, 22 September 2024 03.18.29 UTC
-- WIT: Minggu, 22 September 2024 03.30.00 UTC
+- WIT: Minggu, 22 September 2024 04.18.29 UTC

 Kutipan Inspiratif:
-"Chaos in the midst of chaos isn't funny, but chaos in the midst of order is."
+"Nature is so powerful, so strong.
+Capturing its essence is not easy - your work becomes a dance with light and the weather.
+It takes you to a place within yourself."

-Kategori: funny
+Kategori: nature